← Back to 漢書

 2

-From the time writing first appeared, what the classics and commentaries preserve about the earliest ages is that rulers from Yao and Shun back were remembered with formal titles and posthumous names.
+From the time writing first appeared, what the classics and commentaries preserve about the earliest ages is that rulers from the era of Yao and Shun and earlier were remembered with formal titles and posthumous names.
 The chief ministers who aided those rulers cannot all be securely identified.
 Still, the various philosophical writings speak of them.
 Even when such accounts are not confirmed by the Confucian canon, they remain in the textual record and serve to highlight virtue, expose wrongdoing, and admonish later generations, so I have gathered them widely.
 Confucius said, "If you speak of sageliness and perfect benevolence, I would not presume to claim them."
-He also said, "Why stop at benevolence?
-One would have to be a sage."
+He also said, "Why speak only of benevolence?
+One would have to reach sagehood."
 "Without understanding, how could one realize true benevolence?"
 "Those born with knowledge are the highest type; those who gain knowledge through study come next; and those who face difficulty yet refuse to learn are the lowest among the people."
 He also said, "With people above the middle level, you can discuss higher teachings."
 "Only those of the highest wisdom and the deepest folly are unchangeable."
-As one tradition puts it: under Yao and Shun, when Yu, Ji, and Xie promoted what was good, their policies were enacted; but when Gun and Huandou sought to push evil, they were punished with death.
-If one can be led into good but never into evil, that is what is called the highest wisdom.
-By contrast, under Jie and Zhou, loyal men like Long Feng and Bi Gan were killed for trying to guide their rulers toward good, while Yu Xin and the Marquis of Chong prospered by abetting evil.
-Those who can be drawn into evil but not into good are called the lowest fools.
-Duke Huan of Qi became a hegemon under Guan Zhong, but fell into disorder when advised by Shu Diao.
-Those who can be led toward either good or evil are what we call average people.
+As the Tradition says: take Yao and Shun.
+When Yu, Ji, and Qi joined them in doing what was right, it was carried out; when Gun and Huan Dou sought to join them in wrongdoing, they were executed.
+To be able to cooperate in good but never in evil—that is what is called highest wisdom.
+By contrast, with Jie and Zhou, Long Feng and Bi Gan were executed for trying to do what was right with them, while Yuxin and the Marquis of Chong were followed when they proposed evil.
+To be capable only of joining in evil, never in good—that is what is called utter folly.
+Duke Huan of Qi became hegemon when Guan Zhong served as his minister, but fell into disorder when Shu Diao assisted him.
+Those with whom one can cooperate in either good or evil are what is called the middle type.
 On this basis, I set out a nine-rank order, drawing fully from the classics and commentaries, tracing each age in sequence, and assembling a concise outline of key figures from antiquity to later times.

 3